avinetworks/avi-helm-charts/docs/values.md

 This field is used to specify the name of the IaaS cloud in Avi controller.
 For example, if you have the VCenter cloud named as "Demo" then specify the `name` of the cloud name with this field.
 This helps AKO determine the IaaS cloud to create the service engines on.

+### configs.subnetIP and configs.subnetPrefix and configs.networkName

+AKO supports dual arm deployment where the Virtual IP network can be on a different subnet than the actual Port Groups on which the kubernetes nodes are deployed.

+These fields are used to specify the Virtual IP network details on which the user wants to place the Avi virtual services on.

 ### configs.vrfRefName